 She teaches dynamic styles of yoga influenced by her own practice and studies in India.

 She aims for students to develop introspection, an understanding of their own bodies needs and to accept themselves as they are in each class.

 Kathryn has been practicing yoga since 2009.
-Over the past nine years what started as a weekly Iyengar class in a church hall has developed into a way of life.
+Over the years what started as a weekly Iyengar class in a church hall has developed into a way of life.
 Discovering Ashtanga yoga while living in London, she was drawn to the dynamic yet meditative feel of the practice and found it a great remedy to the hectic style of London life.